jpntc/Game-Hub/README.md

 # Game-Hub
 A React based website used to browse your favorite games.
-Application is without API key for safety.
+Application is without correct API key.